MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

         }
 ```

 As mentioned earlier, the `dataCoverageDefinition` property helps eliminate unnecessary data source load.
 It also improves the analysis performance for recent data because now Power BI can exclude the DirectQuery partition from DAX query processing where appropriate.
 You can define straightforward data coverage expressions for single values as well as ranges with simple AND, OR, and NOT operators.
 You can also use the RELATED function to define the data coverage based on a column from a dimension table that has a regular relationship to the fact table.
-If a data coverage expression uses columns from a dimension table, make sure the dimension table is in *dual* mode.You can also define the data coverage based on columns from the fact table itself.
+If a data coverage expression uses columns from a dimension table, make sure the dimension table is in *dual* mode.
+You can also define the data coverage based on columns from the fact table itself.
 Refer to the following table for supported operations, categorized into three groups.

 |       Type                           |                                                           Comments                                                        |                                                                                                                                                                                                        Examples                                                                                                                                                                                                    |
 |--------------------------------------|:-------------------------------------------------------------------------------------------------------------------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|